Arts/Industry resident Marne Lucas / Bardo ∞ Project working in the Foundry at the Kohler Co. factory, 2016. Photo courtesy JMKAC.

 TRANSFLEURS

-Previously (nèe Philip Garner) they worked in an automobile factory in Detroit and thus could relate to what I was experiencing at the Kohler Co. factory.
-Our elliptical conversations keep our sense of humor intact in spite of life’s recent challenges: her chemotherapy battle with lymphoma and the death of my photographer friend Chris Brunkhart.
-Garner is a force of nature, creativity, science and beauty.
+Previously Pippa worked in an automobile factory in Detroit and thus could relate to what I was experiencing at the Kohler Co. factory.
+Our elliptical conversations kept our sense of humor intact in spite of her life’s recent challenges: her chemotherapy battle with lymphoma, and the recent death of my photographer friend Chris Brunkhart.

 Previous